voxpupuli/puppet-squid/README.md

 ```

 #### Parameters for Type squid::http\_port
-* `port` defautls to the namevar and is the port number.
+* `port` defaults to the namevar and is the port number.
 * `options` A string to specify any options for the default.
 By default and empty string.

 ### Defined Type Squid::Snmp\_port